SAT: Association with educational and societal standings and outcomes

-Research from the University of California system published in 2001 analyzing data of their undergraduates between Fall 1996 through Fall 1999, inclusive, found that the SAT II (Note: Known as the SAT Subject Tests since 2005, discontinued in 2021.) was the single best predictor of collegiate success in the sense of freshman GPA, followed by high-school GPA, and finally the SAT I. After controlling for family income and parental education, the already low ability of the SAT to measure aptitude and college readiness fell sharply while the more substantial aptitude and college readiness measuring abilities of high school GPA and the SAT II each remained undiminished (and even slightly increased).
+Research from the University of California system published in 2001 analyzing data of their undergraduates between Fall 1996 through Fall 1999, inclusive, found that the SAT II (Note: Known as the SAT Subject Tests since 2005, discontinued in 2021.) was the single best predictor of collegiate success in the sense of first-year GPA, followed by high-school GPA, and finally the SAT I. After controlling for family income and parental education, the already low ability of the SAT to measure aptitude and college readiness fell sharply while the more substantial aptitude and college readiness measuring abilities of high school GPA and the SAT II each remained undiminished (and even slightly increased).
 The University of California system required both the SAT I and the SAT II from applicants to the UC system during the four academic years of the study.
 This analysis is heavily publicized but is contradicted by many studies.